 Someone I knew back then and who today lives in Slovenia is British – Graeme Chuter.
 From 2002 to 2005, Graeme spent many years welcoming both summer and winter guests to the country for the tour operators Thomson and Crystal Lakes & Mountains before in 2005 setting up his incoming tourist agency called Four Seasons Travel, where he looked after the tour operator Holiday Options for whom I worked for over a decade and hence how we know each other!

 Graeme continues today to run his business providing single destination, multi-centre and private tour packages across the entire Alpe-Adriatic region, including Italy, Austria, Slovenia, Croatia, Montenegro and Bosnia & Herzegovina.
-He has a real passion for travel, and is especially enthusiastic about discovering some of the lesser known corners of Europe, enjoying the nature and unspoilt towns, and exploring the local history, culture, food and especially the wines.
-So for a lesson on Slovenian wine here is Graeme’s blog:
+He has a real passion for travel and is especially enthusiastic about discovering some of the lesser-known corners of Europe, enjoying nature and unspoilt towns, and exploring the local history, culture, food and especially the wines.
+So for a lesson on good Slovenian wine here is Graeme’s blog:

 A Secret Too Good Not To Share